oscarbenedito/stagit/README.md

 stagit
 ======

-Personal fork of static git page generator.
+Personal fork of [stagit](https://git.codemadness.org/stagit/), a static git page generator.
 It generates static HTML pages for a git repository.

 This fork uses [md4c](https://github.com/mity/md4c) to convert the README markdown into HTML and then shows it in an about page for each repository, this